Odysee

-Odysee is an American decentralized video hosting platform, built on the LBRY blockchain.
-It positions itself as an alternative to mainstream services like YouTube, but with a focus on freedom of speech and decentralization.
+Odysee is an American video hosting platform which uses a combination of decentralized servers and the LBRY blockchain.
+The service was created in December 2020.
+The site is based on a broad interpretation of the concept of freedom of speech.

-The platform enables users to upload, share, and monetize videos through cryptocurrency, while maintaining content persistence through a peer-to-peer network.

 History

-Odysee was founded in 2020 by Julian Chandra.
+Odysee was founded in 2020 by Julian Chandra with the involvement of LBRY founder Jeremy Kauffman.
+At launch, the company described itself as an alternative to mainstream services like YouTube, but with a focus on freedom of speech and decentralization.

 In June 2024, Odysee was acquired by Forward Research.
 The acquisition took place after Odysee's former parent company LBRY lost a lawsuit from the U.S. Securities and Exchange Commission in July 2023.